sisu4u/VisualSedimentation/README.md

 ===================

 This is a fork of https://github.com/INRIA/VisualSedimentation and repackaged for bower.
 Jquery, d3, and box2dweb are listed as bower dependencies of this package and not included into the concatinated or minified files.
-I did not made any further changes to the code.
+I also updated one example: http://sisu4u.github.io/VisualSedimentation/examples/simple/helloWorld.html

 Install with:
 ```